National Security and Intelligence Review Agency: Collaboration with NSICOP

 The National Security and Intelligence Committee of Parliamentarians (NSICOP) has a mandate to review the legislative, regulatory, policy, administrative and financial framework for national security and intelligence in Canada, as well as departmental activities related to national security and intelligence.
 NSICOP reviews will tend to be more strategic than those of NSIRA, which undertakes detailed reviews of specific activities with a strong emphasis on legal compliance.
 In practice, the two review bodies will complement each other and provide Canadians with comprehensive and multi-faceted scrutiny of the Government's secret activities.
 NSIRA and the NSICOP may exchange classified information, and are required by statute to cooperate in order to avoid unnecessary duplication of effort.

 Composition

 NSIRA is led by a Chair and between three and six other Committee Members, appointed by the Prime Minister in consultation with Parliamentary leaders.
 Each member of NSIRA is appointed to hold office for a term not exceeding five years and is eligible for reappointment to a second term.
 NSIRA is supported by a secretariat of approximately 100 national security and legal experts.

 On July 24, 2019, Prime Minister Justin Trudeau announced that former NDP MP Murray Rankin would be NSIRA's first Chair.
 University of Ottawa law professor Craig Forcese and all four members of the defunct Security Intelligence Review Committee were also announced as Committee Members.

+Academic commentary

+Canadian jurist and lecturer Claude Laferrière has published comprehensive works on national security law, including Traité de droit de la sécurité nationale : États-Unis d’Amérique / Canada (Wilson & Lafleur, 2018) and Five Essays on U.S. National Security Law (Wilson & Lafleur, 2009).